aselshall/ai/README.md

 6. Share data and findings using notebooks and Git for reproducible workflow

 ## Course Modules
-The course has eight modules as follows.
+The course has seven mandatory modules and one elective module as follows.

 - Module 0: Introduction (1 week)
 - Module 1: Start coding (2 weeks)